Snap Hook

 Also known as: snap-hook, the snaps

-A snap hook is a sudden, sharp left curve that appears late but violently in the ball flight, typically from a clubface that closes rapidly relative to path in the last moments before impact.
+A snap hook is a sudden, sharp left curve that appears late but violently in the ball flight.
+This typically from a clubface that closes rapidly relative to path in the last moments before impact.

 Example

-A player who has hit solid drives all day suddenly hits one that starts down the middle and then snaps hard left into the rough with no warning — the release simply closed faster than usual on that particular swing.
+A player who has hit solid drives all day suddenly hits one that starts down the middle and then snaps hard left into the rough with no warning.
+This means the release simply closed faster than usual on that particular swing.

 Why it matters

-Because a snap hook is an inconsistency problem (variable release timing) rather than a fixed pattern, it usually needs a different fix than a chronic hook: consistency drills and grip/release checks rather than wholesale swing changes.
+Because a snap hook is an uneven results problem (variable release timing) rather than a fixed pattern.
+It usually needs a different fix than a chronic hook.
+This means consistency drills and grip/release checks rather than wholesale swing changes.
 SwingVantage tracking face-to-path relationship across multiple swings can show whether a player has one repeatable number (a fixable pattern) or wide swing-to-swing variance (a timing/consistency issue).

 How it shows up on video

-Face-on video across several swings shows the clubface closing at meaningfully different rates relative to the path from one rep to the next — the snap-hook swing shows a visibly faster, later closure than the golfer's more typical swings in the same session.
+Face-on video across several swings shows the clubface closing at meaningfully different rates relative to the path from one rep to the next.
+This means the snap-hook swing shows a visibly faster, later closure than the golfer's more typical swings in the same session.

 Common mistakes

-- Trying to "hold off" the release to prevent a snap hook — this often creates tension that produces its own timing inconsistency, sometimes trading the snap hook for a push or block.
+- Trying to "hold off" the release to prevent a snap hook.
+This means this often creates tension that produces its own timing uneven results, sometimes trading the snap hook for a push or block.

-- Blaming equipment (shaft too whippy, grip too thin) before checking grip pressure and pace of the release — while equipment can be a contributing factor, release timing consistency is usually the larger lever.
+- Blaming equipment (shaft too whippy, grip too thin) before checking grip pressure and pace of the release.
+This means.
+At the same time, equipment can be a contributing factor, release timing consistency is usually the larger lever.

-- Assuming a single bad shot represents a swing flaw rather than a timing outlier — an isolated snap hook in an otherwise consistent round is often fatigue or a rushed transition on that specific swing, not a wholesale technical issue.
+- Assuming a single bad shot represents a swing flaw rather than a timing outlier.
+This means an isolated snap hook in an otherwise consistent round is often fatigue or a rushed transition on that specific swing, not a wholesale technical issue.

 Related terms